Xcraft-Inc/shellcraft.js/README.md

      *   The Inquirer answers are retrieved with the second argument.
      *
      * args
      *   Are the arguments provided with the command.
-Note that only the first
-     *   argument is correctly handled.
      */
   }
 }]